Cremorne (Vic.)

 Cremorne features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

 Cremorne's dwelling structure, as per the latest Census, consisted of 11.4% houses and 88.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
 Home ownership in Cremorne stood at 18.0%, with mortgaged dwellings at 31.6% and rented ones at 50.4%.
-The median monthly mortgage repayment was $2,300, exceeding Melbourne metro's average of $2,000.
-Median weekly rent in Cremorne was $550, higher than Melbourne metro's $390.
-Nationally, Cremorne's mortgage repayments were significantly higher at $2,300 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,300, higher than Melbourne metro's average of $2,000.
+Median weekly rent in Cremorne was $550, compared to Melbourne metro's $390.
+Nationally, Cremorne's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing